 Additional Costs to Factor In

 Of course, there are always some additional factors you want to think about.
 These sorts of prices may not be consistent, but they can add up to a lot over the Skink’s lifetime.
-For example, you will have to factor in cost for emergency healthcare and Skink-sitting whenever you go on vacation.
+For example, you will have to factor in costs for emergency healthcare and skink-sitting whenever you go on vacation.

-Whenever you go for a trip, you will likely have to hire someone you know.
-Because Skinks are such a unique animal, most people on Rover and other similar websites do not offer services for a pet of this kind.
+Whenever you go on a trip, you will likely have to hire someone you know.
+Because skinks are such a unique animal, most people on Rover and other similar websites do not offer services for a pet of this kind.

-Owning a Blue Tongue Skinks On a Budget
+Owning a Blue Tongue Skink On a Budget

 As a result, Blue Tongue Skinks are completely budget-friendly pets, once you get past the initial price.
-If you splurge a bit on proper lighting, food, and nutrients, you likely won’t have to spend any big vet bills until the end of the Skink’s life.
+If you splurge a bit on proper lighting, food, and nutrients, you likely won’t have to spend money on any big vet bills until the end of the skink’s life.

 For saving money on your Blue Tongue Skink, we recommend shopping with coupons.
 This may sound like a no brainer tip, but it is incredibly beneficial for these animals.
-Since Skinks eat a variety of fresh vegetables and meats, you can easily find coupons for your local grocery store to help you save on your Blue Tongue Skink.
+Since skinks eat a variety of fresh vegetables and meats, you can easily find coupons for your local grocery store to help you save on your Blue Tongue Skink’s care.